FREQUENTLY ASKED QUESTIONS

 As this is a trail race there is always the risk of coming across wildlife including snakes, tarantulas, coyotes, deer, and even a rare mountain lion.

 What to do if you see a snake?

 If you see a snake while running, do not panic!
 Back away slowly and carefully look for a way around.
 Also be sure to shout out "snake" and point out the location so other runners are aware and can carefully get around it.
 Snakes will generally leave you alone if they are not provoked.
 Simply left alone, snakes will continue on with their life, they do not actively seek out confrontations with any of their natural enemies, humans included.
 The number one reason people are bitten by venomous snakes throughout this country is because of the attempt to catch, kill, or tease them when we find them.

-The race will be chip timed for best accuracy using a MyLaps timing system.
+The race will be chip timed for best accuracy using a MyLaps timing system with BibTag chips that are attached to your race bib.
 Results will be put up at the finish line for runners to see throughout the day.
 Final results will be posted on this website within 24-hours after the race.

 To ensure your chip is tracked and timed correctly:

 - Always keep the BibTag visible; do not remove or cover with a jacket

 - Do not excessively bend or twist the BibTag

 - Do not attach beside or under a zip: metal has a negative impact on the BibTag chip